katharinechen/recipe-book/README.md

 ##Setup

 Katharine does not have any recipes

+  rake db:create

+  rake db:migrate

+  rake db:seed

+  localhost:3000

 ##Ideal Functionality